-3.2 RISK ASSESSMENT
+3.2 Risk assessment

-Across all the seabird species and surface longline fishing effort included in this study, the total estimated APF were 5534 (95% c.i.: 4346-7007) (Table 4).
-The highest estimated APFwere of Buller's albatross, with APF of 1110 (95% c.i.: 751-1560), followed by black-browed albatross and white-capped albatross, with annual potential fatalities of 1050 (95% c.i.: 676-1510) and 626 (95% c.i.: 466-823) respectively.
+Across all the seabird species and surface longline fishing effort included in this study, the total estimated annual potential fatalities (APFs) were 6280 (95% c.i.: 4920-8050) (Table 4).
+The highest estimated APFs were of Buller's albatross, with annual potential fatalities of 1110 (95% c.i.: 752-1560), followed by black-browed albatross and white-capped albatross, with APFs of 1060 (95% c.i.: 679-1540) and 631 (95% c.i.: 464-832) respectively.
 Some species have very low APFs, for example Amsterdam albatross has an estimated APF of 8 (95% c.i.: 2-14) birds per year.

 The APFs should be interpreted relative to the PSTs, however, and these vary by four orders of magnitude, from 6 (95% c.i.
-4-10) for Amsterdam albatross to 93800 (95% c.i.: 63500-142000) for white-chinned petrel (Table 4).
-The APFs for black petrel entirely exceeded the PST (Table4, Figure 4).
+4-10) for Amsterdam albatross, to 93800 (95% c.i.: 63500-142000) for white-chinned petrel (Table 4).
+The APFs for black petrel entirely exceed the PST (Table 4, Figure 4).
 With the assumed population size of black petrel, the fatalities in southern hemisphere surface longline fisheries are higher than the sustainable threshold.
-In this case, the population size was taken from the ACAP colony database (960 breeding pairs).
+In this case, the population was taken from the ACAP colony database, and was 960 breeding pairs.
 This reflects a single count from the breeding colony, while black petrel are known to breed outside of the area that was surveyed.
-Taking account of a range of sources of information (including at sea surveys and band recovery data) the New Zealand risk assessment used an estimated 2750 (95% c.i.: 1600-5120) breeding pairs for black petrel (Abraham et al, 2015).
-With a population that was approximately three times higher, the uncertainty of the risk ratio would span one.
-However, the assumed distribution of black petrel is partly in the northern hemisphere, outside of our study region, and there may be surface longline fishing within the EEZs of South and Central American countries that overlaps with the distribution of black petrel, but that is not included here.
+Taking account of a range of sources of information (including at sea surveys and band recovery data), the New Zealand risk assessment used an estimated 2750 (95% c.i.: 1600-5120) breeding pairs for black petrel (Abraham et al, 2015).
+With a population that was approximately three times higher, the uncertainty of the risk ratio would still exceed one.
+The assumed distribution of black petrel is partly in the northern hemisphere, outside of our study region, and there may be surface longline fishing within the EEZs of South and Central American countries that overlaps with the distribution of black petrel, but that is not included here.

 Table 4.
-Risk assessment results.
-For each of the 26 ACAP-listed seabird species included in this study, the table gives the mean, or median, and 95% credible interval of the Annual Potential Fatalities (APF), the Population Sustainability Threshold (PST), and the risk ratio.
+Risk assessment results for each of the 26 ACAP-listed seabird species included in this study, the table gives the mean, or median, and 95% credible interval of the Annual Potential Fatalities (APF), the Population Sustainability Threshold (PST), and the risk ratio.
 A risk ratio of over one indicates that the APFs are higher than the PST.
 The table is sorted in order of decreasing median risk ratio.
 The total APFs of all assessed species are also given.

 Figure 3: Risk ratio for the 26 ACAP seabird species considered.
 The risk ratio is the ratio of the annual potential fatalities in southern hemisphere fisheries to the Population Sustainability Threshold (PST).
-The risk ratio is displayed on a logarithmic scale, with the threshold of the number of potential bird fatalities equalling the Population Sustainability Threshold (PST) indicated by the vertical black line, and the distribution of the risk ratio swithin their 95% credible interval indicated by the coloured shapes, including the median risk ratio (vertical line).
+The risk ratio is displayed on a logarithmic scale, with the threshold of the number of potential bird fatalities equalling the Population Sustainability Threshold (PST) indicated by the vertical black line, and the distribution of the risk ratios within their 95% credible interval indicated by the coloured shapes, including the median risk ratio (vertical line).
 Seabird species are listed in decreasing order of the median risk ratio.